 Enterprise mobility solutions leverage different technologies like the cloud, mobile applications, web applications, process and management software etc – to create a core, organization-wide IT infrastructure.

-This infrastructure (enterprise mobility) gives all its employees access to company data and information through their personal smartphones, office desktops and tablets thus facilitating real time decisions, remote teams and an agile working environment.
+This infrastructure (enterprise mobility) gives all its employees access to company data and information through their personal smartphones, office desktops and tablets thus so that it looks natural facilitating real time decisions, remote teams and an agile working environment.
+Managed IT Services Provider Power Consulting

 According to Dimension Data’s recent survey, 90% of the US organizations surveyed claimed that their employee productivity increased greatly after implementing an enterprise mobility solution.